Information/Write-up

 By the late 1980s, as Halifax’s infrastructure for independent bands remained limited, Jellyfishbabies made the now-familiar east-to-Toronto migration in pursuit of broader opportunities.
 In 1989, the group relocated to Toronto, with drummer Michael Belitsky joining the lineup following the move.
 The shift brought new momentum and access to a larger industry ecosystem, while preserving the band’s distinctly Halifax-rooted sensibility.

 Several tracks from the album extended Jellyfishbabies’ reach beyond their own releases.
-“The Erlking” appeared on the Highway 61 soundtrack, and the band contributed a cover of Bruce Cockburn’s “Call It Democracy” to the tribute album Kick at the Darkness, placing them in dialogue with a broader Canadian alternative and socially conscious music community at the turn of the decade.
+“The Erlking” appeared on the Highway 61 soundtrack, and the band contributed a cover of Bruce Cockburn’s “Call It Democracy” to the tribute album Kick at the Darkness.

 Despite critical respect and strong peer recognition, Jellyfishbabies struggled to convert momentum into sustained commercial success.
 Lineup instability and the realities of the early-1990s independent marketplace took their toll.
 Arsenault departed to join the Doughboys, and although the band continued briefly—issuing The Swan and the City—the project dissolved soon afterward.